pirishd/InstantMock/README.md

 ## Argument Matching

-Expectations are verified only if arguments match what was registered.
+Expectations are verified only if arguments match what is registered.
 Same goes for calling stubbed implementations.

 ### Precise Value
 Matching a precise value is done with `Arg.eq(…)`.